|Teaching method||Contact hours|

 Principles of Animal Nutrition (BSc), Animal Nutrition & Physiology (MSc)

 In Nutrient Dynamics, knowledge of digestion and metabolism of nutrients in farm and companion animals will be extended and quantified.
-Students will read and discuss scientific papers on five various topics, such as microbial metabolism, growth in ruminants and nutrient based feed evaluation systems.
+Students will read and discuss scientific papers on five various topics, such as microbial metabolism, calcium and phosphor dynamics in layers, and nutrient based feed evaluation systems.
 Quantitative understanding of these topics will be obtained by application of extant mathematical models and developing new models.
 These models are mechanistic, i.e., based on understanding of the underlying processes involved.
 The behaviour of the whole system under study is analysed in terms of its components and their interactions with one another.
-The simulation results will be presented in short reports and will be discussed.
+The simulation results will be presented in scientific abstracts written by all students and will be discussed.
 To apply or develop models, students are expected to have experience with modeling software for rate:state formalism models as taught in the MSc course Animal Nutrition & Physiology.

 After successful completion of this course students are expected to be able to: